Kennecott Utah Copper

 Stella-Jones, Inc., purchased Tangent Rail Corporation, including its three operating units, Tangent Rail Services, Tangent Rail Products, and Tangent Rail Energy.
 This acquisition expanded Stella-Jones' capabilities within the U.S. railway tie market and provided the company with coal tar distillation operations.

-In April 2010, Tangent Rail Corporation was sold to Stella-Jones, Inc., a large international company that furnishes treated wood products to all industries, included treated wood ties to the railroad industry worldwide.
+Stella-Jones, Inc., is a large international company that furnishes treated wood products to all industries, included treated wood ties to the railroad industry worldwide.
 In the years following its creation in October 2005, Tangent Rail Corporation had become the major U.S. supplier of treated wood products, and its sale to Stella-Jones was said to be a good fit, allowing them to enter the U.S. market with a well-established sales and service organization.

 The Garfield switching contract was described in the Stella-Jones 2011 annual report: "Tangent operated three complementary business streams new to our group, namely, the distillation of coal tar and the distribution of products from that process, recovery and chipping of old ties taken out of service by the railroads, and the operation of a private railroad network servicing one of the world’s largest copper mines in Utah."